 #2 Overdosing on Screentime

 Do you ever find yourself scrolling through social media right before bed?
 Unfortunately, that seemingly harmless little habit could be the cause of low energy.
 Even if you’re getting to bed at a reasonable hour, you may not be getting quality sleep.
-Screens — from our smartphones to our TVs — suppress the production of melatonin (aka the hormone that’s responsible for helping us feel tired) because they emit something called blue light.
+Screens — from our smartphones to our TVs — suppress the production of our sleep hormone, melatonin (aka the hormone that’s responsible for helping us feel tired) because they emit something called blue light.
 And that pesky light can decrease the amount of time we spend in REM sleep, a period of rest critical for our cognitive function.